 Though protein has been lowered on high-carb days, it’s still considered “high” in the mainstream nutrition world.
 This is because no matter what day it is — training, endurance or off day — protein is always important.
 It helps boost metabolism, burn fat, improve recovery and build/maintain muscle.
 Plus, it helps keep us full and satisfied long after eating.

-How to Tweak the Plan to Your Routine
+How to Tweak the Carb-Cycling Meal Plan to Your Routine

-The meal plan is laid out as follows:
+The four-week meal plan below is laid out as follows:

 Salmon Poke Bowl